 Filip is the passionate developer behind several of DataCamp's interactive courses, covering both R and Python.
 Under the motto 'Eat your own dog food', he has used the techniques DataCamp teaches its students to perform data analysis for DataCamp.
 Filip holds degrees in Electrical Engineering and Artificial Intelligence.

-In this second course on importing data in R, you will take a deeper dive into the wide range of data formats out there.
+In this second part to Importing Data in R, you will take a deeper dive into the wide range of data formats out there.
 More specifically, you'll learn how to import data from relational databases and how to import and work with data coming from the web.
 Finally, you'll get hands-on experience with importing data from statistical software packages such SAS, STATA and SPSS.

 Many companies store their information in relational databases.
 The R community has also developed R packages to get data from these architectures.
 You'll learn how to connect to a database and how to retrieve data from it.